Part of Applied System Dynamics - Communication & prediction

 A deadline can feel like threat.

-This happens especially when old operating rules are active:
+This happens especially when old operating rules / learned system logic become active:

 In that state, communication is no longer just information exchange.
 It becomes a test of safety, value or control.